muhammad-ramish/react-native-quiz-app/README.md

 <h3>Or</h3>

-Scan the QR Code on <a href="https://expo.io/@ramish2000/quizapp">this Link</a> with Expo App to run application directly without installing
+Scan the QR Code on <a href="https://expo.io/@ramish2000/quizapp">this Link</a> with Expo Client App to run application directly without installing